When you undermine your own best-laid plans, you are committing self-sabotage.

 People with a low self-esteem may unconsciously feel undeserving of success or happiness.
 They may put in more effort in every endeavor they undertake to compensate for their inadequacy (which is usually self-imposed).

-But as soon as things start to go their way, they all come crashing down like a house of cards.
+However, as soon as things start to go their way, everything falls apart like a house of cards.
 Because deep inside they feel like a loser, their inner critic will validate their thoughts of worthlessness.

 When two actions are psychologically inconsistent, the subconscious mind will use all of its resources to make them so.